lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 * DOM nodes
 * Arrays or iterables of any of the supported types

-### Primitive values: String, Number, Boolean, null, undefined
+### Primitive values

-Primitives values are converted to strings when interpolated into text content or attribute values.
+Primitives values like strings, numbers, booleans, null, and undefined are converted to strings when interpolated into text content or attribute values.
 They are checked for equality with the previous value so the DOM is not updated if the value hasn't changed.

 ### Templates